 Such educational conceptions are passively corrupting because they tend to erode the conditions conducive to the exercise of truthfulness.
 Since the virtues of truth have a general role in human life, that is harm enough; but if they enjoy a special status as professional virtues of teachers, that is a further and more acute harm.
 Indeed, it may be what Oakeshott had in mind when defining corruption in terms of ways of treating people – teachers, say – that deprive them of their essential character.
 If that latter term can be articulated in terms of professional virtues, then this is a mode of epistemic corruption in the passive mode.

 Cooper and Battaly are both engaged in specific corruptionist criticisms of education, defined according to the set of desiderata offered earlier.
 They specify corruptors, corruptees, and vices and identify corrupting conditions and, finally, make conditionality and corrective claims.
-The discussion of their arguments given here offers us excellent instruction in how to identify and criticise epistemically corrupting educational systems.
-Champions of edificationist conceptions of education ought to attend carefully to their claims.
+They offer us instruction in how to identify and criticise epistemically corrupting educational systems.
+Champions of edificationist conceptions of education ought to attend carefully to them.

 6. Conclusions.